Crazy (Leah Haywood song)

 "Crazy" is a song by Australian singer-songwriter Leah Haywood, released as the second single from her debut album, Leah (2000), in August 2000.
 Haywood co-wrote the song with Andreas Carlsson.
-"Crazy" became a top-40 hit on the Australian ARIA Singles Chart, where it debuted and peaked at number 31.
+"Crazy" became a top-40 hit on the Australian ARIA Singles Chart, debuting and peaking at number 31.

 Release

 The single release for "Crazy" contains a B-side track titled "Do You Know" that did not appear on the album, which was also co-written by Leah Haywood and Sydney music producer Barbara Griffin.
 Both had worked together previously on the track "...And If I Could", which appeared as a B-side on the CD single of "We Think It's Love".
 The release of this single came with a set of bonus stickers of Haywood as well as an enhanced component featuring the "Crazy" music video and a link to her official website and record company-related sites.